-Now as marketers, it's important to see the digital shifts in the finance industry.
-With the ability to reach a wider audience via powerful tools, like websites and apps, generating customer referrals becomes much more attainable.
+Now as marketers who can leverage the many benefits of the digital referral business, it's important to see the digital shifts in the finance industry.
+With the ability to reach a wider audience via powerful tools like websites and apps, generating customer referrals becomes much more attainable.
 Not only that, but a recent study shows that referral marketing is actually a natural fit for financial services businesses.

 3 Tips for Financial Services Companies Leveraging Referral Marketing

 The ease - and convenience - of recommending your business digitally means your referral program is no longer a short-term promotion or a seasonal campaign.
 Instead, your referral program can be a permanent button on your website's navigation bar.
 Or you can create a simple pop-up that appears once your customer signs on to your online banking platform.